JOYCEWONG-2025/Crave-Drop/README.md

-# 🛵 GoodTech — Smart Food Delivery System
+# 🛵 CraveDrop — Smart Food Delivery System

 A campus logistics engine for food ordering, restaurant management, and rider assignment — built entirely on foundational data structures rather than frameworks or libraries.